Cozy Peach Kitchen

 • Heat oven to 350 degrees F. Lightly oil a 2 quart or 9x13 casserole dish with cooking spray.
 Set aside.

-• In a food processor with the blade attachment, add sweet potatoes, bourbon, evaporated milk, ⅓ cup light brown sugar, ¼ cup melted butter, vanilla extract, 1 and ½ teaspoons cinnamon, cloves and eggs.
+• In a food processor with the blade attachment, add sweet potatoes (without the skin), bourbon, evaporated milk, ⅓ cup light brown sugar, ¼ cup melted butter, vanilla extract, 1 and ½ teaspoons cinnamon, cloves and eggs.
 Process on low until completely smooth and pureed.
 Set aside.

 • In a small bowl, make the crumb topping by adding all-purpose flour, ½ cup light brown sugar, ¼ cup melted butter, ½ teaspoon cinnamon and salt.
 Stir with a spoon until combined.
 It will be thick and crumbly.
 Add ½ cup pecans and coat with the mixture.